Studying in Uruguay

-If you’d like to take a short-term course at Universidad ORT Uruguay—whether as a visiting student (underthe student mobility program) or as an exchange student—find out about your options by contacting the Student Exchange Office.
+If you are interested in taking a short-term course at Universidad ORT Uruguay, either as a visiting student (underthe student mobility program) or as an exchange student, please contact the Student Exchange Office to learn more about your options.

 Undergraduate degree programs

-These programs have a minimum duration of four years.
+These programmes a minimum duration of 4 years.
 If you would like to earn a university degree, you must have completed high school and submit your high school diploma, duly legalized and validated by the Uruguayan Council of Secondary Education (International Validation Section).

 Steps to follow:

-- Have the necessary documents certified and translated.
+3. Have the necessary documents notarized and translated.

 Postgraduate Degrees